Drake Hotel (Toronto): History

 In October 2001, the hotel was purchased for by Jeff Stober, who planned a Toronto equivalent of the Hotel Chelsea where creative individuals would work and live.
-After in renovations were completed, the Drake re-opened in February 2004.
+The hotel moved all tenants out and closed.
+After in renovations were completed, the Drake re-opened in February 2004 as an upscale boutique hotel.
 The current ownership has since expanded, opening a hotel in Wellington, Ontario, other restaurants in Toronto and the Drake General Store retail stores.